 I’ll start with a big disclaimer: this article is not legal, financial or tax advice.
 These are my personal opinions and experience.
 You should, like me, employ an accounting and/or tax professional to help you stay compliant.
 It’s all good and well to read informative articles about how to treat a wound, but you would still see a medical professional if it was severe enough.

 Every person’s situation, income and therefore tax treatment are technically unique.
 You might fall into a higher or a lower tax bracket due to other circumstances (like age and income).
 You might need to register for provisional filing – where you need to file more than once per year – or maybe you can get away by just doing so once a year.
 You might be eligible to make certain deductions.
 You might need to pay capital gains tax (unlikely) or income tax (very likely).
 Get a professional with experience in digital currencies to help you make sense of your tax affairs.
-If you need a recommendation how to get started, send me a message.

 Download your statements